awietek/ed_basics/README.rst

 Overview
 -------------
-This repository contains
+This repository contains:

-- Three files to create Hamiltonian matrices for three types of models
+- Three files to create Hamiltonian matrices for three types of models:

   1. The Transverse Field Ising model on a linear chain, no Sz conservation or momentum conservation is used,